Abdoo50/Heart-Disease-Prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE]([LICENSE](https://www.kaggle.com/code/abdoashour/heart-failure-prediction)https://www.kaggle.com/code/abdoashour/heart-failure-prediction) file for details.

-Please make sure to replace the placeholders with actual information, such as the live demo link (if applicable), data source information, and details about the model used for prediction.
-You can also include any additional sections that you find relevant for your project.